mastloui/Wifi-Password-Discovery-Service/readme.md

 > DISCLAIMER: This tool is not used to crack the password to wifi's you've never connected to.

 # Installation
+  1. Download and unzip [WifiPasswordDiscoveryService.zip](https://github.com/mastloui/WifiPasswordDiscoveryService/releases) from the latest release.

-  1. Run install.bat.
+  2. Run install.bat.
-  2. Restart your computer.
+  3. Restart your computer.

 # Usage